 Welcome back to #PLAYfulpreschool!
+This Little Red Hen Activity is perfect for a preschool farm theme!
 I am having a blast sharing ideas and lessons every Wednesday, along with the rest of the “team”.
-Today’s theme is harvest, and I’ve got a Little Red Hen activity for you!
+Today’s theme is harvest, and you’re going to love this Little Red Hen sensory play idea!

 Little Red Hen activity that combines sensory play and literacy

 Materials we used